vithaluntold/accute1/replit.md

   - **Architecture**: Complete rewrite of LLM configuration and agent authentication module for simplification
   - **Single Source of Truth**: Created `LLMConfigService` class that manages all LLM configuration fetching and caching
   - **Automatic Caching**: Default configs cached for 5 minutes to reduce database queries
+  - **Cache Invalidation**: Cache automatically cleared when configs are created, updated, or deleted to prevent stale reads
   - **Unified API**: All agents, routes, WebSocket handlers, and automation engine now use the same centralized service
   - **Error Handling**: Consistent error messages across all LLM config operations
   - **Simplified Code**: Removed repetitive config fetching logic from routes.ts, websocket.ts, and automation-engine.ts